HOW MANY BASEBALL CARDS PER INCH

 The packaging format used to store the cards also impacts density.
 Individual cardboard sheets or plastic pages designed to hold a single row of cards allow for denser storage than a traditional cardboard box.
 But boxes still average around 1-2 cards per inch depending on packing method when full.
 Plastic storage bins or long plastic sleeves usually yield densities in the 1-1.5 cards/inch range.

-Read also: BEST 80S BASEBALL CARDS
+Read also: MOST VALUABLE BASEBALL CARDS 1990S PRICES

 When accounting for all these variables, the typical number of standard-sized baseball cards that will fit into one linear inch ranges from 0.5 cards per inch for very loose displays, up to 2 cards/inch for tight horizontal stacking.
 The most common average density achieved through regular packing falls between 1-1.5 baseball cards packed per linear inch.
 Of course, dedicated packers may be able to exceed even these densities under the most optimal conditions!